Generic name: OMACETAXINE MEPESUCCINATE 3.5mg in 1mL

 The recommended starting schedule for induction is 1.25 mg/m2 administered subcutaneously twice daily at approximately 12 hour intervals for 14 consecutive days every 28 days, over a 28-day cycle.
 Cycles should be repeated every 28 days until patients achieve a hematologic response.

-The recommended maintenance schedule is 1.25 mg/m2 administered subcutaneously twice daily approximately 12 hour intervals for 7 consecutive days every 28 days, over a 28-day cycle.
+The recommended maintenance schedule is 1.25 mg/m2 administered subcutaneously twice daily at approximately 12 hour intervals for 7 consecutive days every 28 days, over a 28-day cycle.
 Treatment should continue as long as patients are clinically benefiting from therapy.

 Dose Adjustments and Modifications